 The cost of inventories recognised as expense is appropriately disclosed in Note 21 to the financial statements.
-During the current financial year, reversals of inventory write-downs recognised in previous financial years amounted to €21,577 (2010: €8,337).
+During the current financial year, inventory write-downs amounted to €20,366 (2011: €21,577).
 These amounts have been included in 'Cost of sales' in profit or loss.